Ludeme/LudiiAICompetition/README.md

 Alternatively, suggestions and questions may be emailed to: ludii.games@gmail.com

-These competitions are run by the members of the Digital Ludeme Project (http://ludeme.eu/people/).
+The Ludii AI Competition is run by the members of the Digital Ludeme Project (http://ludeme.eu/people/).